SR&ED Capital Expenditures Policy

 7.1 Non-depreciable property

-As discussed in section 3.2, only expenditures incurred before 2014 that result in the acquisition of depreciable property (other than a building or a leasehold interest in a building, see section 7.2) are eligible for inclusion in the pool of deductible SR&ED expenditures, if they meet the definition of SR&ED capital expenditures.
-Consequently, expenditures for the acquisition of non-depreciable property, such as, land or a leasehold interest in land, property described in the claimant's inventory, or eligible capital property (such as goodwill), cannot be included in the pool of deductible SR&ED expenditures.
+Expenditures for the acquisition of non-depreciable property, such as, land or a leasehold interest in land, property described in the claimant's inventory, or eligible capital property (such as goodwill), cannot be included in the pool of deductible SR&ED expenditures.

-Legislative References Income Tax Act
+Legislative References: Income Tax Act

 Subsection 13(21) Definition of "depreciable property"

-Subparagraph 37(1)(b)(i) Pool of deductible SR&ED expenditures – capital expenditures [Repealed]
+Subparagraph 37(1)(b)(i) Pool of deductible SR&ED expenditures – capital expenditures

-Legislative References Income Tax Regulations
+Legislative References: Income Tax Regulations

 Paragraph 1102(1)(b) Property not included in Schedule II – inventory